m3g/ComplexMixtures.jl/docs/src/tools.md

     data structure can be used to compute the coordination numbers, but not the MDDF, RDF, or KB integrals.

 !!! compat
-    The use independent computation of coordination numbers was introduced in version 1.1.
+    The independent computation of coordination numbers was introduced in version 1.1.

 ### Example